fabric8io/docker-maven-plugin/doc/intro.md

 ### Running containers

-With this plugin it is possible to run completely isolated integration tests so you don't need to take care of shared resources.
+With this plugin, it is possible to run completely isolated integration tests so you don't need to take care of shared resources.
 Ports can be mapped dynamically and made available as Maven properties to your integration test code.